 Rural areas, especially in southwest Virginia, continue to have lower vaccination percentages as compared to other areas of the state.
-There have been some improvements, primarily concentrated in the northern, central, and southeastern regions (Figure 5).
+Vaccination percentages are higher in the northern, central, and southeastern regions (Figure 5).
 Vaccination hesitancy continues to be an issue throughout the Commonwealth.
-As seen in Figure 6, counties across Virginia are experiencing a combination of risk levels.
+As seen in Figure 6, counties across Virginia are experiencing a combination of low and medium risk levels.
 Fortunately, risk levels this month remain relatively low.
-Vaccine Equity Report | February 2023

-Risk levels have also improved this month in comparison to August when almost the entire Commonwealth was experiencing highly elevated risk levels (Source).
+Risk levels have also improved this month in comparison to previous months this winter when a significant portion of the Commonwealth was experiencing highly elevated risk levels (Source).
 As the winter continues, increasing vaccination rates will be crucial to maintaining lower risk levels.
+Vaccine Equity Report | March 2023 8